Skip to main content

 Request Runner Context During Build

 The third step is to request the runner context during the build process.
-This can be done by adding the following command to your CI/CD pipeline:
+The approach differs based on your authentication method:

 Add the Runner Context to the Attestation